Compatibility

 Novation Launch Pad SNot supported4 colorsNo4 colors

-Novation Launch Pad Mini MKIINo supported4 colorsNo4 colors
+Novation Launch Pad Mini MKIINot supported4 colorsNo4 colors

-Novation Launch Pad (MKII)TargetedNoLack of velocity sensitivity is a significant drawback64YesNot testedNoNoYesNoNoNoTo be testedYesGoodCheap second hand
+Novation Launch Pad (MKII)Could be compatible but not targeted for the momentNoLack of velocity sensitivity is a significant drawback64YesNot testedNoNoYesNoNoNoTo be testedYesGoodCheap second hand

-Novation Launch Pad Pro (MKII)TargetedNoCould be a very good controller – To be tested64YesNot testedYesYesYesNoNoNoTo be testedYesGoodCheap second hand
+Novation Launch Pad Pro (MKII)Compatibility targeted in the futureNoCould be a very good controller – To be tested64YesNot testedYesYesYesNoNoNoTo be testedYesGoodCheap second hand

-Novation Launch Pad Mini MKIIITargetedNoLack of velocity sensitivity is a significant drawback64YesNot testedNoNoYesNoNoNoTo be testedYesExcellentCheap
+Novation Launch Pad Mini MKIIICould be compatible but not targeted for the momentNoLack of velocity sensitivity is a significant drawback64YesNot testedNoNoYesNoNoNoTo be testedYesExcellentCheap

 Novation Launch Pad X (MK III)YesYesThe best choice – Good value for money, all the features required for KordsKontrol, nothing superfluous64YesExcellentYesYesYesNoNoNoYesYesExcellentGood value for money

-Novation Launch Pad Pro (MKIII)TargetedNoShould be as good as Launchpad X, but more expensive due to standalone features64YesNot tested (assumed excellent)YesYesYesNoNoNoTo be testedYesExcellentRather expensive
+Novation Launch Pad Pro MKIIIYesYesAs good as Launchpad X, but more expensive due to standalone features64YesExcellentYesYesYesNoNoNoYesYesExcellentRather expensive

 (lack of resources available online, contrary to Push 2)